intelogroup/usmle-trivia-app/README.md

 ```

 ### Styling
+- **Dark Theme Glassmorphism**: Primary design philosophy with frosted glass effects and subtle transparency
+- **Minimalistic Approach**: Less solid colors, more gradients and layered effects
-- Colors can be customized in `tailwind.config.js`
+- Colors can be customized in `tailwind.config.js` with emphasis on dark theme variations
-- Global styles are in `src/styles/globals.css`
+- Global styles are in `src/styles/globals.css` with glassmorphism utilities
-- Component-specific styles use Tailwind classes
+- Component-specific styles use Tailwind classes following glassmorphism patterns
+- Consistent use of backdrop blur, transparency, and layered depth effects

 ## 🚀 Deployment